 The Student Equity and Achievement Program is required to address students that are experiencing disproportionate impact within five metrics including Successful Enrollment, Persistence, Completion of Transfer Level Math and English, Completion of Degrees and Certificates, and Transfers to four-year institutions.
 Golden West College identifies disproportionately impacted students by following specific guidelines from the California Community Colleges Chancellor's Office (CCCCO) to extract and evaluate data.
-However, State Chancellor's Office metrics and measures have changed several times and their metrics only focus on first-time college students of credit enrollment.
-To maintain consistent terminology that addresses equity gaps for all students, Golden West College has developed internal equity metrics that will be used to supplement the State Chancellor definitions.
-Table 1 below summarizes both Golden West College and the State Chancellor's Office metrics, timelines, and the students included for each metric.
+However, State Chancellor's Office metrics and measures have changed several times, and their metrics only focus on first-time college students of credit enrollment.
+To maintain consistent terminology that addresses equity gaps for all students, Golden West College has developed internal equity metrics that will be used to supplement the State Chancellor's Office metrics, timelines, and the students included for each metric.
 Both State Chancellor and internal equity data were reviewed during the development of the internal Student Equity Plan.
 This research and evaluation were conducted by the Senior Research Analyst-Equity and used by the DEIA committee to collaborate and develop this plan.